KateMcGuane/spill_the_beans/README.md

   - [psycopg2](https://pypi.org/project/psycopg2/) - A postgres database adapter which allowed to connect with the postgres database.
   - [White Noise](https://pypi.org/project/whitenoise/) - A solution for serving CSS, JavaScript & static images.

+  To view any additional dependencies not mentioned, view requirements.txt

   ### Programs